Hotel Management Degree

 The Hospitality Management curriculum prepares students to understand and apply the administrative and practical skills needed for supervisory and managerial positions in hotels, motels, resorts, inns, restaurants, institutions, and clubs.

-Upon completion, graduates should qualify for supervisory or entry-level management positions in food and lodging including front office, reservations, housekeeping, purchasing, dining room and marketing.
-Opportunities are also available in the support areas of food and equipment sales.
+Graduates should qualify for management or entry-level supervisory positions in food and lodging operations, including restaurants, foodservice, beverage service, catering, front office, reservations and housekeeping.
+Opportunities are also available in product services, and technology support and sales.

 Program Learning Outcomes

 P1: Students will be able to explain how tourism impacts the local economy.